 Applications for health and social care professional's certificates are primarily made in person with the organisation acting as the registration authority.
+A certificate can be renewed also online in DVV's online portal.

 The application is filed in the certification authority's certificate information system.